Consumer Medicine Information

 When you must not use it

-You have a dihydropyrimidine dehydrogenase (DPD) enzyme deficiency.
+Do not take this medicine if you have a dihydropyrimidine dehydrogenase (DPD) enzyme

 Fluorouracil may affect your developing baby if you use it during pregnancy.